ned14/outcome/Readme.md

  - [x] Check all files in Boost edition have licence boilerplate (issue #38)
  - [x] Do clang-tidy pass until it's completely clean.
 Sigh.
  - [ ] Disable develop to master branch merging
- - [ ] Disable documentation updates by Travis
+ - [x] Disable documentation updates by Travis
+ - [ ] Disable boost-outcome auto-generation
+ - [ ] Fix all the broken links in the tutorial to the reference APIs

 # Changes since v1: